vvduth/portfolio-3d/README.md

 ## Demo

-You can check out the live demo of this project at [my-portfolio.com](https://www.my-portfolio.com).
+You can check out the live demo of this project [Here](https://willowy-kringle-c7cf3e.netlify.app/).

 ## Features